Your health oriented dentist suggests an Excellent New Year’s resolution for you.

 High blood sugar, or hyperglycemia, has a handful of symptoms.
 These can include thirstiness, difficulty focusing, fatigue, urinating often, and headaches.
 Those with diabetes typically use a glucometer to test their levels.
 However, if you have these symptoms and aren’t diagnosed with diabetes, it’s worth seeing a doctor.
 High blood sugar impacts the body in a handful of ways.
 Higher risk of infection, reduced healing, reduced vision, and other, longer-term health effects are possible as a result of chronic high blood sugar.

 Now that you have some good ideas of what to put on your New Year’s resolution list, will cutting out sugar/added fructose make the top?
 For us, it sure will.
 Whatever it is that you decide to add to your New Year’s resolution list, we believe in you.
 We believe in your success in 2019, and we hope you feel empowered to succeed all year.
-After all, there is no one size fits all list for the best New Year’s resolution.
+After all, there is no one size fits all list for an excellent New Year’s resolution.
 The key is to start making simple changes.
 We have to start somewhere!

 Our dental professionals or dentist in Lincoln area would be happy to visit your business, community group, or school with interactive and powerful presentations on improving dental and overall health.
 Our most popular presentation is Live Longer & Better.